 Apparently, this is somewhat of a common issue.
 I cannot even access the App Store or log in in any way to it on Snow Leopard.
 So this is really a big issue for me as I still want to make use of my iMac beyond it being a Windows 7 (via Bootcamp) gaming machine.
 Apparently, there may be a solution I have not tried yet and hopefully it works when I do and this solution is entering a password then some sort o verification code if I actually get it.

-Here are a couple of short videos I made of the issues I am having that shows how my system will not update or let me access my account.
+Here is a short video I made of the issues I am having that shows how my system will not update or let me access my account.
 As you see it gives me an error in red letters and inside the username and password selection window (underneath these fields) even when I select the correct username and password.
 But due to two-factor authentication, it won’t let me log in.

 It is clear Apple does not care very much about supporting legacy hardware and making it easier or even compatible with new software or even be able to update it’s OS to a newer version hassle-free.
 I am not necessarily asking to update my 2009 iMac to the latest MacOS, but at least something newer than Snow Leopard, which Starcraft 2 is no longer even compatible with, but once was so i know it is very playable on the hardware.